 2. Office audit

 An office audit, unlike a correspondence audit, is a bit more complex and will require you to visit the IRS offices with all the necessary documents.
-This type of audits are often invoked when the IRS feels the need to audit your taxes.
+This type of audit is often invoked when the IRS feels the need to audit your taxes.
 The IRS will send you an invitation to visit their offices and inform you about all the documents that you should bring along.
 It is advisable that you hire a tax defense attorney.

 3. Field audits